Priene

 Priene was not only a center of architectural innovation but also a hub of cultural and intellectual activity.
 The city boasted a theatre that could accommodate thousands of spectators, reflecting the importance of drama and performance in ancient Greek society.
 Additionally, Priene's agora, or marketplace, was a bustling center of commerce and social interaction.

-The city's residents enjoyed a high standard of living, with access to public amenities such as baths, fountains, and gymnasiums.
+The city's residents enjoyed a high standard of living, with access to public amenities such as basics such as baths, fountains, and gymnasiums.
 Education and philosophy were highly valued, and Priene was home to several schools of thought that contributed to the intellectual vibrancy of the Hellenistic world.

 Despite its prosperity, Priene eventually faced decline due to natural disasters, economic challenges, and shifting political dynamics.
 By the Roman period, the city's significance had waned, and it gradually fell into obscurity.